Ebedthan/aebou_blog/content/blog/beginR.md

 > "R is not just a programming language, but it is also an interactive environment for doing data science."
 >
-> "Investing a little time in learning R each day will pay off handsomely in the long run."
+> "Investing a little time in learning R each day will pay off handsomely in the long run."------
->
 > Hadley Wickham and Garret Grolemund in R for Data Science.